Many871027/Solar-Energy-Forecast/README.md

 ## Key Highlights

 *   **Accurate Prediction:** Achieved an RMSE of 2.13 MWh and an R² of 0.99 using XGBoost.
-*   **Data-Driven:** Utilizes high-resolution weather data from NSRDB (obtained via `h5pyd`) and historical production data from EIA (although not explicitly part of this script).
+*   **Data-Driven:** Utilizes high-resolution weather data from NSRDB (obtained via `h5pyd`) and historical production data from EIA.
 *   **Optimized Features:** Includes cyclic, lagged, and rolling variables for enhanced model performance, as seen in the provided script's feature engineering process.
 *   **Economic Impact:** Estimated to increase annual net profit by $42,000 due to improved operational efficiency.

 ## Project Overview

 This project focuses on creating a machine learning model to predict the solar power output of the Copper Mountain solar plant.
 The model is designed to optimize plant operation, maintenance, and energy market interactions.
-The core functionality includes extracting and processing data from NSRDB (as demonstrated in the example script), feature engineering, model training, and generating predictions.
+The core functionality includes extracting and processing data from NSRDB, feature engineering, model training, and generating predictions.

 ## Script Explanation